-Background Average amount of water per person per day = 150 litres Primary treatment (septic tank - standard discharge - as a mean) = 10 mg P/litre Daily discharge of phosphorus (per person) from primary treatment = 1,500 mg P Secondary treatment (package treatment plant - as a mean) = 5 mg P/litre Daily discharge of phosphorus (per person) from secondary treatment = 750 mg P Proposed Development 3-bedroom house = 5 P.E.
-Secondary treatment to be installed = 5mgP/litre Daily discharge of phosphorus = 750 mg P x 5 P.E. = 3,750 mg P / day Phosphorus Mitigation Mitigation requires a reduction of 125% of the amount of phosphorus to be discharged from the new development = 125% x 3,750mg P / day = 4,688 mg P / day Mitigation is proposed by upgrading a septic tank for a named existing 5-bedroom property to a secondary treatment plant.
+Background Average amount of water per person per day = 150 litres Primary treatment (septic tank - standard discharge - as a mean) = 10 mg P/litre Daily discharge of phosphorus (per person) from primary treatment = 1,500 mg P Secondary treatment (package treatment plant - as a mean) = 5 mg P/litre Daily discharge of phosphorus (per person) from secondary treatment = 750 mg P Daily discharge of phosphorus (per person) from secondary treatment Proposed Development 3-bedroom house = 5 P.E.
+Secondary treatment to be installed = 5mgP/litre Daily discharge of phosphorus = $750 \text{ mg P x 5 P.E.}$ = 3,750 mg P / day Phosphorus Mitigation Mitigation requires a reduction of 125% of the amount of phosphorus to be discharged from the new development = $125\% \times 3,750$ mg P / day = 4,688 mg P / day Mitigation is proposed by upgrading a septic tank for a named existing 5-bedroom property to a secondary treatment plant.
 5-bedroom house =7 P.E.
 Existing discharge = 1,050 litres x 10 mg P/litre =10,500 mg P / day Discharge after upgrade to 5mg/l P = 750 mg P x 7 P.E. =5,250 mg P / day Mitigation offered is 10,500 - 5,250 =5,250mg P / day in excess of the requirements

-^{} Please note that evidence of regular maintenance contracts must be provided as part of a Water Use Licence from SEPA.
+Please note that evidence of regular maintenance contracts must be provided as part of a Water Use Licence from SEPA.
 Mitigation calculations should be based on mean values and not on percentile figures

-8. Additional points for phosphorus mitigation proposals
+8. Additional Points for Phosphorus mitigation proposals

 Existing properties should not be removed from a larger foul drainage treatment system to provide mitigation for a new development.
-The applicant should seek to upgrade the larger system in its entirety, regardless of how much in excess of 125% mitigation value this provides.
-Also, it is recommended that applicants seek to use a single treatment system for a proposed multi-property development, rather than separate systems for individual properties.
+The Also, it is recommended that applicants seek to upgrade the larger system in its entirety, regardless of how much in excess of 125% mitigation value this provides.
+Also, wherever possible, applicants should seek to use a single treatment system for a proposed multi-property development, rather than separate systems for individual properties.